dahlsailrunner/automation-testing-strategies-aspnet/readme.md

 ## Getting Started

 You should set both the `Api` and the `WebApp` projects as startup projects.
+In Visual Studio this can be done by "Configure Startup Projects", then choosing "Multiple startup projects", and finally choosing the `Launch-UI-and-API` profile.

 The solution uses two services that it expects to be running locally.
 The simplest way to run these services is to use Docker.
 The following commands will start the services.